openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 ## Adapter state

-Onboarding keeps track of every proposal that goes through it as well as the number of tokens that have been minted so far
+Onboarding keeps track of every proposal that goes through it as well as the number of tokens that have been minted so far.

 ### ProposalDetails